-The Counselling Team at Burnside High School comprises four full-time Counsellors with Masters Degree qualifications in counselling, assisted and supported by Counselling Interns on placement working towards a Master of Counselling degree.
+The Counselling Team at Burnside High School comprises five full-time Counsellors with Masters Degree qualifications in counselling, assisted and supported by Counselling Interns on placement working towards a Master of Counselling degree.

 The New Zealand Association of Counsellors (NZAC) describes counselling as ‘the process of helping and supporting a person to resolve personal, social, or psychological challenges and difficulties.’